Tiger Tails

 “Look out”

-Give each player a ball which they must keep under close control whilst trying to steal tails.
+1. Each player has a ball which they must keep whilst trying to steal tails.

-When a tiger has their tail stolen they must now dribble around the outside of the area and the game is played until there is a winning tiger with all of the tails.
+2. When a tiger has their tail stolen they must dribble around the outside of the area

 Each tiger has a tail tucked into their shorts.